Tom McClintock: COVID-19

 During the COVID-19 pandemic, McClintock expressed the view that wearing face masks should not be mandatory, and while wearing a mask during congressional sessions, said, "this mask is useless".
 During the second impeachment of Donald Trump, McClintock wore a mask that read "This mask is as useless as our governor", referring to Governor Gavin Newsom.

-Defense

-In September 2021, McClintock was among 75 House Republicans to vote against the National Defense Authorization Act of 2022, which contains a provision that would require women to be drafted.

 Environment

 McClintock questions the role that human activity plays in climate change, arguing that the "climate has been changing for four and a half billion years."

 Fiscal restraint

 In 2025, McClintock introduced a bill to provide a Line-Item Veto by amending the US Constitution.
 The proposal would grant the President the authority to eliminate or reduce specific appropriations funding authorization bills.

 Foreign policy

 In 2019, McClintock was one of 60 representatives to vote against condemning Trump's withdrawal from Syria.

 In 2020, McClintock voted against the National Defense Authorization Act of 2021, which would prevent the president from withdrawing soldiers from Afghanistan without congressional approval.

 In June 2021, McClintock was one of 49 House Republicans to vote to repeal the AUMF against Iraq.

 In July 2021, McClintock was one of five House Republicans to vote against a bill that allocates $2.1 billion for Afghan visas and Capitol Hill security.

 In 2023, McClintock was among 47 Republicans to vote in favor of H.Con.Res.
 21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.